devonfw-tutorials/katacoda-scenarios/my-thai-star-java/step2.md

 Wait until you see the message "Compiled successfully".

-Now you can open the following link to use Jump The Queue.
+Now you can open the following link to use My Thai Star.
 Because the app is designed for mobil devices it is recommended to resize your browser window. https://[[HOST_SUBDOMAIN]]-4200-[[KATACODA_HOST]].environments.katacoda.com/